hyosung11/Launch-School/Courses/journal.md

 06:57 Alex solved 3 problems in less than an hour.
 I know he's ready to take and pass the assessment.
 I studied some Anki cards while he solved problems.
 I don't have the big picture in my head yet about OOP.

 07:50 I have to get ready to ref.

+15:00 Back from reffing and a shower and now ready to eat a late lunch before getting back to studying.
+I did review Anki cards on OOP during my breaks today.
+I think I might want to ref the later shift if there are more sessions and study in the mornings.

+19:00 Exhausted right now.
+I finished making Anki cards from Lesson 2 Quiz 1.
+I played with SungOh this afternoon after reffing, so I didn't study.